danjohnson3141/Jekyll-Test/Home.md

 =

 ####Templates
-This is the template currently being used for new documentation: [link](https://github.com/Evanta/EvantaAccessAPI/wiki/Template)
+This is the template currently being used for new documentation: [[Template]]

 Possibly using this as a template: http://wiki.alfresco.com/wiki/API_Reference_Template